FDI net inflows slump by 40.5% in August - BusinessWorld Online

 NET INFLOWS of foreign direct investments (FDI) into the Philippines slumped by 40.5% in August, amid a drop in net investments in debt instruments, the Bangko Sentral ng Pilipinas (BSP) reported on Monday.

-Preliminary central bank data showed that net inflows declined by 40.5% year on year to $494 million in August from $830 million in the same month in 2024.
+Preliminary central bank data showed that net inflows declined by 40.5% year on year to $494 million from $830 million in the same month in 2024.

 This was the lowest amount in two months or since the $376 million recorded in June.